pedr0p7/Spents/README.md

 # Spents
-This repo was made to keep the app Spents
+This repo was made to keep the app finWallet, a spents controller.